pansworld/probability/distirbutions/README.md

 ## General Properties of Distributions
 #### Moment of distributions
 A “moment” refers to how probability mass is distributed.
-General moment formula:
+General moment formula for discrete and continuous:

 $$
 E[X^k] = \sum_{i=1}^{n} x_i^k f(x_i)